hackbg/fadroma/CONTRIBUTING.md

 - Use a **descriptive** title to identify the problem.
 - Explain the **expected behavior**
-- Describe the steps to **reprodocue the problem** with as many details as necessary.
+- Describe the steps to **reproduce the problem** with as many details as necessary.
 - When providing code samples, please use [code blocks](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)

 ### How Do I Submit An Enhancement Suggestion?